bamos/presentations/_posts/2024-10-27-prompt-optimization-and-amortization.md

   few-shot classification tasks.
 In this session, we'll first cover how prompt optimization can be expressed as a combinatorial optimization problem (over the token sequence space) and overview the standard methods here.
-(A warning for this audience (Dagstuhl seminar on ML and combinatorial optimization): standard combinatorial solvers or approaches are often not used, and instead approaches are specialized to LLMs.)
+(A warning for this audience [the Dagstuhl seminar on ML and combinatorial optimization]: standard combinatorial solvers or approaches are often not used, and instead approaches are specialized to LLMs.)
 Beyond this, prompt optimization problems are often not solved a single time in isolation, but are repeatedly solved